jefg89/optee_os/README.md

 ...
 ```

-The interesting thing is that the OPTEE-OS runs without the ARM Trusted Firmware (TF-A) up to this point.
-Only at the [end](https://github.com/peter-nebe/optee_os/blob/40f3400e4ff38ad61ff7018efdcf8f9372459761/core/arch/arm/kernel/entry_a64.S#L443) of the initialization does OPTEE-OS make a Secure Monitor Call (SMC).
+The interesting thing is that the OP-TEE OS runs without the ARM Trusted Firmware (TF-A) up to this point.
+Only at the [end](https://github.com/peter-nebe/optee_os/blob/40f3400e4ff38ad61ff7018efdcf8f9372459761/core/arch/arm/kernel/entry_a64.S#L443) of the initialization does OP-TEE OS make a Secure Monitor Call (SMC).

 However, the people at Linaro were kind enough to point out that I also need to sort out the TF-A side of things.
 I've tried that.
 The current status of this can be seen here: https://github.com/peter-nebe/arm-trusted-firmware

-After many intermediate steps, I finally got the TF-A to completely initialize the OPTEE-OS and then boot Linux, as can be seen here:
+After many intermediate steps, I finally got the TF-A to completely initialize the OP-TEE OS and then boot Linux, as can be seen here:
 ```
 NOTICE:  BL31: v2.8(debug):d40fb5894-dirty
 NOTICE:  BL31: Built : 12:20:21, Mar  8 2023